History of Belgium: Occupation 1940–1944

 Belgium was run by a Germany military government between its surrender and liberation in September 1944.

 The former fort at Breendonk, near Mechelen was requisitioned by the Nazis and used for detainment and interrogation of Jews, political prisoners and captured members of the resistance.
 Of the 3,500 incarcerated in Breendonk between 1940 and 1944, 1,733 died.
-About 300 people were killed in the camp itself, with at least 98 of them dying from deprivation or torture.
+About 300 people were killed in the camp itself, with at least 98 dying from deprivation or torture.

 In 1940, nearly 70,000 Jews were living in Belgium.
-Of these, 46 percent were deported from the Mechelen transit camp, while a further 5,034 people were deported via the Drancy internment camp (close to Paris).
-From the summer of 1942 until 1944, twenty-eight transports left Belgium carrying 25,257 Jews and 351 Roma to eastern Europe.
-Their destination was often Auschwitz Death Camp.
-Over the course of the war, 25,257 Jews were transported (including 5,093 children) and 352 Roma over the Mechelen-Leuven railway to concentration camps.
-Only 1,205 returned home alive at the end of the war.
+Of these, 46 percent were deported from the Mechelen transit camp, while a further 5,034 people were deported via the Drancy internment camp.
+From the summer of 1942 until 1944, twenty-eight transports left Belgium carrying 25,257 Jews and 351 Roma to eastern Europe, often to Auschwitz.
+A total of 25,257 Jews were transported (including 5,093 children) and 352 Roma over the Mechelen-Leuven railway to concentration camps.
+Only 1,205 returned home alive.